 They are good, they give something to measure.
 But just because something about you can be measured does not make it represent you.
 Creatinine level shows how good your kidney functions.
 If it is high, it means permanent kidney damage.
 I had it few months ago.
 Kidney specialist recommended dialysis and what not.
 Had thorough ultrasound done.
 Came out that kidneys were healthier than normal.
 What was the cause?
 Turned out that I was doing extreme workouts.
 Muscles would break and raise creatinine levels.
 To end all speculations, I stopped workout for a few weeks.
 Levels came back to normal!

 Every professional athlete has this fictitious creatinine alarm.
-And yet most nephrologists will not know because they deal with serious kidney cases and not healthy athletes.
+And yet many nephrologists will not know because they mostly deal with serious kidney cases and not healthy athletes.

-Bottomline is that – to conclude government is doing horrible because some numbers came low is foolishness.
-It may be even good if you look complete picture.
+Bottomline is that – to conclude government is doing horrible because some numbers came low is unreasonable.
+It may be doing good instead if you look at complete picture and not such one number.
 Vice versa is also true.

 4. I do believe Indian economy has some fundamental flaws.
 I firmly believe we have been pursuing a wrong path for economic growth since 1991 (and in fact since 1950).
 To me, economy is all about wealth-creation.
 Wealth is not just goods and services you sell now.
 It is the intellectual property and competitive advantage you create in short, medium and long run.
 It is the dependency you create for rest of the world on what you can offer.
 It is also about being self-reliant in internal matters.